Hariesh28/Birthday-Reminder/README.md

 - **Admin Panel:** Manage authorized users directly from the dashboard.
 - **Enhanced UI/UX:** Custom CSS styles deliver a professional and engaging experience.
 - **Email Notification:** Users have the option to receive a copy of their dashboard responses via email.
+- **Email Scheduling:** Users can opt in to receive daily birthday email notifications.
+By default, new users are opted out and must enable email notifications from their dashboard.
+Scheduled emails are sent twice daily at 8:00 AM and 6:00 PM IST.
 - **Gemini AI Integration:** Generate personalized birthday messages using Gemini AI.

 ---